liscinskymartin/myProjects/integrations/readme.md

 ## Problem
-A lot of customers run their solutions on the 3rd party system and want to sync data to/from their system.
-Generic integration tool, with possibility to define mapping between these two systems would be very beneficial.
-The integration tool shoud offer different connectors.
-In addition, synchronization between environments should be schedulable and communication between environments must be secure.
+Existing/Potential customers would like to connect Resco Cloud organization to the 3rd party systems without coding custom plugins.
+The system should be able to provide mapping between local and external schema.

-At the end of this task, user should be able to integrate Business Central and Dynamics environemts with Resco Server.
+At the end of this task, user should be able to integrate Business Central and Dynamics environemts with Resco Cloud.

-## Soulution
+## Solution
-The integration tool was implemented for these three entities:
-1. Resco Server
-2. Web application for setup connection, mapping and configuration
-3. 3rd party system

-### 1.Resco server contains two main parts:
-a) Core Service
-- server for web application
-- storing mapping, configuration
-- retrieving data from database, transform data, based on mapping and configuration, sending data to connectors to send it to the 3rd party system
-- receiving data from connectors, transform data based on mapping and configuration and saving it to the database

-b) Connectors
-- 3 different connectors were implemented (Resco, OData, Tripin-public avalilable odata server)
-- Simple.OData.Client library was used in OData connector
-- OAuth2.0 device code flow was implemented
+Integrations allows you to connect your Resco Cloud organization to various systems using connectors.
+Match entities and fields between the two servers and exchange data.
+Configured connections can be used in Resco Cloud jobs and workflows to automate sync process.

+The tool can be described by the image below:

+* It provides data exchange between two systems with respect of defined mapping and configuration.

 ![integrations diagram](integrationsDiagram.png)

+* Data are processed by connector and service.

 ![odata response to resco](odataResponseToResco.png)

+* Connector process data from external system and transform it to the form, which is used by Resco Cloud.

 ![connector diagram](connectorDiagram.png)

+* Service applies defined mapping and stores data to the database.

 ![service diagram](serviceDiagram.png)

-### 2.Web application
+### Web application
-- editor for managing different connection was created
+- editor for managing connections
-- device code flow was used for authentication, so credentials was securely stored in Resco Server
+- device code flow was used for authentication, so credentials was securely stored in Resco Cloud

-- editor for setup mapping and configuration was created
+- editor for setup mapping and configuration
-- user was able to define filters
+- user is able to define filters
-- user was even ale to see preview of export/import
-- editor was able to detect deleted entities or fields
+- editor is able to detect deleted entities or fields

 ![editor overview](editorOverview.png)
 ![lookup mapping](lookupMapping.png)

+- user is able to see preview of export/import

 ![import preview](importPreview.png)

-### 3. 3rd party system
+### 3rd party system
-- very important part of the creating solution was to study documentation about the system
+- very important part of the creating solution was to study documentation about the external system (business central)
 - for business central it was necessary to create some extensions which will allow to read versionnumber of the tables
 - you can see code of these extensions on the page: [BC Extensions](https://github.com/Resconet/RescoIntegrations)

+### Connectors
+- Simple.OData.Client library was used in OData connector
+- OAuth2.0 device code flow was implemented

 Based on our company strategy, this project was stopped, so anther connectors were not implemented.
 From my point of view it was very, very interesting project.